 Ranging NDP minus 1; see 27.3.18a.1 (HE Ranging NDP).
 If the I2R and R2I Rep subfields have a value

 equal to 0, then there is no HE-LTF repetition in the I2R and R2I NDP respectively.
-For the Bandwidth of

-NDP Announcement frame less than or equal to 160 MHz, the SR2SI Rep and SI2SR Rep subfields are set to the number of HE-LTF repetitions of the corresponding HE Ranging /Sensing NDP minus 1; see 27.3.18a.1 (HE Ranging NDP).
+For the bandwidth Bandwidth of the PPDU carrying the NDP Announcement frame less than or equal to 160 MHz, the SR2SI Rep and SI2SR Rep subfields are set to the number of HE-LTF repetitions of the corresponding HE Ranging /Sensing NDP (also used for sensing measurement) minus 1; see 27.3.18a.1 (HE Ranging NDP).
 If the SI2SR and SR2SI Rep subfields have a value equal to 0, then there is no HE-LTF repetition in the SI2SR and SR2SI NDP subfields respectively.
-When used as part of the TB sensing measurement instance, for the bandwidth of NDP Announcement frame equal to 320 MHz, both the SI2SR Rep and the SR2SI Rep subfields are reserved.
+When used as part of the TB sensing measurement instance, for the bandwidth of NDP Announcement frame is equal to 320 MHz, both the SI2SR Rep and the SR2SI Rep subfields are reserved.

 Change the text from page 46.10 to 46.17 of IEEE P802.11az/D7.0 as follows(Motion 193):